paleohayduke/TrafficSimProject/README.md

 BUGS

 When hit detection is turned on, deadlock can occur at stops.
 Currently using a bandaid to deal alleviate symptoms.
 Investigate and fix root cause!!!

 COMPLETED TASKS

+COMPLETED 10/2/2018: -Zoom and map scroll by mouse button hold.

 COMPLETED 10/2/2018 BUG: fix california stoppers